 However, it is most interesting to look at the Fae thoughts on the origins of the Underkin.
 According to the Fae, a long, long time ago, the Fae devised a series of habitations beneath the ground, connected around the world by a series of magical tunnels.
 Not only did they want to be about to travel the planet with ease and without interference from humanity, they needed a place to keep those humans (and other creatures) who were of interest to them.
 Non-Fae were generally forbidden in Avalon, so non-Fae were kept "Below".
 Sometimes, for those non-Fae who were favored, they were kept in sumptuous luxury and kept in a state of intoxicated bliss.
 And for those non-Fae who had angered the fae?
 They were kept in punishment palaces bedecked with every form of cruelty and torture ever devised.
 However, over the years, something began to happen to these humans.
 The fae had placed a sort of...stasis magic on the underground, allowing their pets and prisoners to live indefinitely so long as they stayed in their cage.
 Unfortunately, the stasis magic, along with the magic used to fortify the tunnels and allow for ease of travel, changed the humans being held there.
 They became stronger and sturdier, enough to eventually challenge and drive out their captors.
 This, according to the Fae, is the origin of the Underkin -- who they see not only as abominations and ingrates, but as usurpers inhabiting a realm which is not theirs.
 On the other hand, the Underkin have long had their sights on Avalon, seeing it as a paradise that should be wrested from the control of their enemies and captors -- for the Fae have been warring against and attempting to destroy the Underkin for thousands of years.

 The various Nations of Underkin, however they came into the world, have long since set aside their differences in order to put up a united front against the Fae.
-They have suffered a great many losses, and very few triumphs against 'the Oppressors'.
-During the 1950s, when devices of war were being built around the globe without near as much safety as one might hope, the Fae constructed what they thought would be the Final Solution in their war, a gas known as The Red Haze.
-A massive, wordwide-coordinated push to deploy the gas unto the underground was undertaken.
+They have suffered many losses, yet a number of triumphs against 'the Oppressors', eventually bringing the war into one in their favor and coming to be a threat to the very gates of Avalon itself.
+During the 1950s, when devices of war were being built around the globe without near as much safety as one might hope, the Fae became afraid they might actually loose and constructed what they thought would be the Final Solution in their war: A poisonous gas known as The Red Haze.
+A massive, wordwide-coordinated push to deploy the magically infused gas was undertaken.
 Over 75% of the population of the Underkin died, and those who survived?
 They were believed to have been rendered infertile by the gas.
-Even those Underkin NOT in the tunnels at the time, but who later visited the tunnels, have become infertile.
-The Red Haze has infused itself into the very tunnels in which the Underkin live.
+Even those Underkin NOT in the tunnels at the time, have become infertile.
+The Red Haze has infused itself into the very tunnels in which the Underkin live and can be found in suitibly toxic amounts in the waters of most the world besides.

 It was an Aghaia known as "Sam Blackhand", the once (but no longer present) Speaker of the Majorica, who was sent by the Underkin to represent them at the Consortium.
 Because it was held above ground, and because there was Fae involvement, the Underkin were notably nervous about attending.
 In what seemed like a strange turn of compassion, the Underkin were not only worried about losing their enslaved breeding stock to D13, but apparently even more worried about losing the Aghaia, who had become not only brothers and sisters to them, but had brought knowledge to the underground in the areas of science and invention.